Bus passes for disabled adults

 Personal Independence Payment (PIP) - communicating verbally descriptor

-You will need to show that in the daily living activities component, you get at least 8 points or more for the communicating verbally part.
+You will need to show that in the daily living activities component, you get at least 8 points or more for the communicating part.

 You will need to provide: